Dunn Research Laboratory

 Research

-Epidemiological data suggests that African American women are disproportionally affected by breast cancer, they are diagnosed at a younger age, and diagnosed more frequently with an aggressive subtype of breast cancer.
-Socioeconomic differences between different racial groups was previously attributed to the increased incidence of breast cancer in African American women, however, emerging evidence indicates the tumor microenvironment may render patients to be more susceptible to adverse effects of this disease.
+aggressive subtypes of breast cancer.
+Socioeconomic differences were previously attributed to the increased incidence of cancer, however, emerging evidence indicates the tumor microenvironment may render patients to be more susceptible to adverse effects of this disease.
 The ECM provides a favorable environment for the growth of tumor cells, and the differences in the microenvironment may be the decisive factor for the incidence of breast cancer.
 Utilizing machine learning techniques, tumors are evaluated for morphological variables with emphasis on the ECM.
-This technology has the potential to be applied to other racial associated occurrences in tumor prevalence.
-The long-term goal is to develop an explainable framework from image data and cell population genetic analysis, which has the potential to determine patient outcomes through identification of breast cancer patients or at-risk individuals.
+This technology has the potential to be applied to other associated occurrences in tumor prevalence.
+The long-term goal is to develop an explainable framework from tumor and ECM data which has the potential to determine patient outcomes through identification of cancer patients or at-risk individuals.